Green-Software-Foundation/if/README.md

 -**Ubiquitous**: Whatever the environment, bare metal, virtualized, mobile, IoT, carbon QL project will always be able to give you numbers.

 -**Declarative**: You express your intentions, needs, and context, and carbonQL selects the correct measurement methodology.
-For example, if you are calculating an SCI score, the carbonQL API will return you data that meets the requirements of the SCI.
-Likewise, if you are calculating for GHG reporting, the API will return you information that meets the requirements of GHG reporting.
+For example, if you are calculating an SCI score, the carbonQL SDK will return you data that meets the requirements of the SCI.
+Likewise, if you are calculating for GHG reporting, the SDK will return you information that meets the requirements of GHG reporting.

 -**Free**: carbonQL is open source and comes linked with public data sources that are free to use.
 Using the library doesn't cost anything; however, the free sources might be limited.